duncanhawthorne/ifttt-webhook/README.md

 [gh]: https://help.github.com/articles/post-receive-hooks/ "Github Post receive hooks"

 #About this Fork
-This is a modification of the original repo <https://github.com/captn3m0/ifttt-webhook> created by Captn3mo, made by Marcus Povey <http://www.marcus-povey.co.uk>.
+This fork enables ifttt-webhook to be deployed directly to a PHP instance of Google App Engine.
+This is a modification of the original repo <https://github.com/captn3m0/ifttt-webhook> created by Captn3mo and edited by Marcus Povey <http://www.marcus-povey.co.uk>.